siteorigin/docs/widgets-bundle/form-building/multiple-media-repeater.md

 #### Test Plugin

-We've prepared a demo plugin for you to try.
+We've prepared a test plugin for you to try.
 You can [download it by clicking here](https://siteorigin.com/wp-content/uploads/2021/08/siteorigin-multiple-media-repeater.zip).
-Once downloaded, please navigate to **Plugins > Add New** and upload **siteorigin-multiple-media-repeater.zip**.
+Once downloaded, navigate to **Plugins > Add New** and upload **siteorigin-multiple-media-repeater.zip**.
 When prompted, activate the **SiteOrigin - Multiple Media Repeater Test Widget** plugin.

 Once installed, navigate to **Plugins > SiteOrigin Widgets** and activate the **SiteOrigin Multiple Media Repeater** widget.
 Open any Page Builder powered page and add the **SiteOrigin Multiple Media Repeater** widget to your page.